Getting started

 Can I brush my teeth before a fasting blood test?

 Yes.
-Brushing your teeth is fine.
-The tiny amount of toothpaste that might be swallowed is negligible and will not affect your blood results.
-Just do not use mouthwash that contains alcohol or sugar.
+Brushing is fine.
+The trace of toothpaste you might swallow will not affect results.
+Avoid mouthwash with alcohol or sugar.

 Does HbA1c require fasting?